 Coins made for collecting have different finishes than circulating coins.
 The finish is how the surface of the coin looks.
 The three main finishes are circulating, uncirculated, and proof.

 Coins with a circulating finish are used every day as money.
 The coins “circulate” among people and businesses.
 They get small scratches from rubbing against each other and get dull from use.

 Think about it like a foul ball that you caught at a baseball game.
-The ball was used for a game so it might have some scratches or marks on it, or it might look new.
+The ball was used for a game, so it might have some scratches or marks on it.

 Coins with an uncirculated finish are meant to be collected.
 These coins won’t be used in daily life, so they don’t get scratches.